 - Transmission / Generation dispatchers notify management of the warning. - Transmission / Generation dispatchers advise all stations and key personnel. - Generation dispatchers prepare to load all available primary reserve, if requested. - Transmission / Generation dispatchers ensure that all deferrable maintenance or testing affecting capacity or critical transmission is halted.
-Any monitoring or control maintenance work that may impact operation of the system is halted. - Generation Dispatchers are to inform PJM of any environmentally restricted units and may consider the need to obtain a temporary variance from environmental regulators for specific generators in accordance with Attachment M to assist in preventing load shed.
-PJM is not responsible for obtaining a temporary variance form environmental regulations but will assist the member company if requested. - PJM marketers remain on heightened awareness regarding PJM system conditions and the potential need for Emergency Energy Purchases.
+Any monitoring or control maintenance work that may impact operation of the system is halted. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation Dispatchers are to inform PJM of any environmentally restricted units and may consider the need to obtain a temporary variance from environmental regulators for specific generators in accordance with Attachment M to assist in preventing load shed.
+PJM is not responsible for obtaining a temporary variance form environmental regulations but will assist the member company if requested.

+PJM marketers remain on heightened awareness regarding PJM system conditions and the potential need for Emergency Energy Purchases.